 Nor would jane have worn a hair piece,which we know Charlotte dis ,at least for one London visit .Nor would Jane have added little boosters to the bust of her corset.

-There is also a delightful pair of black satin evening shoes, which I doubt have been worn outside ,if at all ,these little satin shoes were like kid gloves essentially disposable items ,a little like our stockings and tights .It would certainly need disposable income to buy a pair of flimsy satin shoes which would clearly be useless in the cold parsonage .
+There is also a delightful pair of black satin evening shoes, which I doubt have been worn outside ,if at all ,these little satin shoes were like kid gloves essentially disposable items ,a little like our stockings and tights .It would certainly need disposable income to buy a pair of flimsy satin shoes which would become damaged very easily by dust ,rain ,or general scuffing and clearly be useless in the cold parsonage .

-Another fairly easily proved difference is Charlotte never seems ot have been fond of children and hated being a governess.Jane seems to like her charge Adel and doesnt seem entirely dissatisfied with being a governess until Rochester cruelly exposes her to the contempt of his elegant rich visitors .These attitudes are immensely different Charlotte rebelled against taking orders ,living according to the rules and regimes of her employers ,she has for the most part nothing but contempt for her charges and took very little pleasure in teaching.Jane is in many respects much more at peace, more passive and more willing to accept her lot than Charlotte .Jane has no inner world ,despite her unorthodox and imaginative drawings Jane has her feet grounded firmly in the real world .
+Another radical difference is Charlotte never seems to have been fond of children and though she became fond of some it was the exception ,she also hated being a governess.Jane seems to like her charge Adel and doesnt seem entirely dissatisfied with being a governess until Rochester cruelly exposes her to the contempt of his elegant rich visitors .These attitudes are immensely different, Charlotte rebelled against taking orders ,living according to the rules and regimes of her employers ,she has for the most part nothing but contempt for her charges and took very little pleasure in teaching.Jane is in many respects much more at peace, more passive and more willing to accept her lot than Charlotte .Jane has no inner world ,despite her unorthodox and imaginative drawings Jane has her feet grounded firmly in the real world .

-I think its in many ways much harder to work out Charlottes feelings and character than Emilys or even Annes because her poetry lacks the personal input of Emilys.Bye contrast with Emily who had few if any friends outside of her family and who among strangers didnt make any effort to be different to who she really was ,Charlotte by contrast is often a different person depending on who she writes to ,we have so much of this misleading half truth that finding the real person is harder because its tempting to just take her letters at face value .
+I think its in many ways much harder to work out Charlotte’s feelings and character than Emily’s or even Annes because her poetry lacks the personal input of Emilys.By contrast with Emily who had few if any friends outside of her family and who among strangers didnt make any effort to be different to who she really was ,Charlotte had close friends and made many less close friends ,but their input means while we have more information about Charlotte it may sometimes be misleading ,often Charlotte is a different person depending on who she writes to and we have so much of this misleading half truth that finding the real person is harder because its tempting to just take her letters at face value .

 We are all different people to the person our parents, our teachers ,even some of our neighbours or friends might perceive us to be .